 Keep in mind that houses and castles are unique.
-What you get for your entrance fee differs enormously.
 You may be free to wander at will, or you may be organized into groups like prisoners behind enemy lines.
 Sometimes the exterior of a building may be spectacular, but the interior dull.
 And the gardens and grounds may be just as interesting as (or more so than) the house.
-You can often pay separately for the house and grounds, so choose your admission ticket accordingly.
+Our individual reviews alert you to these instances, but you should study websites.
+You can often pay separately for the house and grounds.

 Consider the kids.
-More and more houses have activities or special events aimed at kids, especially in summer; some even have playgrounds.
+Some houses have activities or special events aimed at kids, especially in summer; some even have playgrounds.

 Look into money-saving passes.
-If you plan to see lots of historic houses and castles, it might be cheaper to buy a pass, such as VisitBritain's Great British Heritage Pass, or to join an organization such as the National Trust and thus get free entry.
-Check entrance fees against your itinerary to see what you will save.
+If you plan to see lots of historic houses and castles, it might be cheaper to buy a pass, such as the ones from the National Trust or English Heritage, or to join an organization such as the National Trust and thus get free entry.
+Check entrance fees against your itinerary to be sure what you’ll save.

 Check seasonal opening hours.
 Hours can change abruptly, so call the day before or check online.
-Many houses are open only from April to October, and they may have extremely limited hours.
-In other cases the houses have parks and gardens that are open much of the year.
-Consider a trip in shoulder seasons if you can't take the crowds that inevitably pack the most popular houses.
-Quite a few places are open during December with Christmas displays.
+Many houses are open only from April to October, and they may have unpredictable hours.
+In other cases the houses have celebrated parks and gardens that are open much of the year.
+Consider a trip in shoulder seasons if you can't take the crowds that pack the most popular houses.
+Some places are open during December.

 Consider a stay at a property.
-To get even more up close and personal, you can rent a cottage from the National Trust (www.nationaltrustcottages.co.uk) or English Heritage (www.english-heritage.org.uk/holidaycottages).
-Some privately owned houses have cottages for rent on their estates; their Web sites generally have this information.
+You can rent a cottage from the National Trust (www.nationaltrustcottages.co.uk) or English Heritage (www.english-heritage.org.uk/holidaycottages).
+Options include the servants' quarters, a lodge, or even a lighthouse.
+Some privately owned houses have cottages for rent on their estates; their websites generally have this information.
 The Landmark Trust (www.landmarktrust.org.uk) and Vivat Trust (www.vivat-trust.org) also have properties for rent.